Black Educator Network Gathering

 The Work IS the Story: Reimagining How We Narrate, Preserve, and Document our Work

 Inspired by the Natural Start Conference theme of Imagine If, we’re asking: What if the story we tell about our work was as powerful, layered, and alive as the work itself?
-This gathering is both a space of rest and a space of creation.
-Come ready to reflect, to make something, and to be in community with people who understand the particular weight and particular joy of this work.
+This gathering was both a space of rest and a space of creation.
+We joined together to reflect, to make something, and to be in community with people who understand the particular weight and particular joy of this work.

 Meet the Facilitators